EemilHytonen/todo-static/README.md

-# todo-static
-Static Deno application
+A simple static Deno web application that uses "todoState.svelte.js" state file to pass functions to application components as needed.